DATTT-Team/DATTT/README.md

 DATTT
 ======

-A small to-do lists and notice manager which provides you to share your task and work together.
+A small to-do lists and notice manager which provides you to share your tasks and work together.

 What can you do with DATTT?
 ----------------------------